mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - Only the URL should be considered reliable in feed discovery results
 - The "All" category is treated specially (see below for details)
 - Category names consisting only of whitespace are rejected along with the empty string
+- Filtering rules may not function identically (see below for details)

+# Behaviour of filtering (block and keep) rules

+The Miniflux documentation gives only a brief example of a pattern for its filtering rules; the allowed syntax is described in full [in Google's documentation for RE2](https://github.com/google/re2/wiki/Syntax).
+Being a PHP application, The Arsse instead accepts [PCRE syntax](http://www.pcre.org/original/doc/html/pcresyntax.html) (or since PHP 7.3 [PCRE2 syntax](https://www.pcre.org/current/doc/html/pcre2syntax.html)), specifically in UTF-8 mode.
+Delimiters should not be included, and slashes should not be escaped; anchors may be used if desired.
+For example `^(?i)RE/MAX$` is a valid pattern.

+For convenience the patterns are tested after collapsing whitespace.
+Unlike Miniflux, The Arsse tests the patterns against an article's author-supplied categories if they do not match its title.

 # Special handling of the "All" category